In this guide, you will learn how to find disabled users in Active Directory using PowerShell and the AD Pro Toolkit.

 As you can see the AD Pro Toolkit makes it very quick and easy to report on user accounts from Active Directory.
 You can download a free trial of the AD Pro Toolkit and test it in your domain.

-How Long to Keep Disabled User Accounts?
+How Long to Keep Disabled AD User Accounts?

 The time frame to keep disabled user accounts should be defined by your organization as employee accounts are used by other systems such as HR and payroll.
+Below are some common practices for handling disabled accounts.

 I showed you two examples of how to find disabled user accounts in Active Directory.
-Most organizations have a policy to leave accounts disabled for a period of time, such as 30 days.
+Most organizations have a policy to leave accounts disabled for a period of time, such as 90 days.
 If you don’t have a procedure in place to go back and delete the account, your Active Directory will become a mess.
 This is important to keep your AD environment secure and organized.

 hi Robert